Bilinear quantum systems on compact graphs: well-posedness and global exact controllability: Preliminaries

-We study graphs $\Gi$ equipped with a metric parametrizing each $e_k$ with a coordinate going from $0$ to the length of the edge $L_k$.
-We recall that a graph is said to be compact when it composed by a finite number of vertices and edges of finite length.
+We study graphs equipped with a metric, which parametrizes each edge $e_j$ with a coordinate going from $0$ to its length $L_j$.
+A graph is compact when it is composed by a finite number of vertices and edges of finite lengths.
+We consider functions $f:=(f^1,...,f^N):\Gi\rightarrow \C$ with domain a compact metric graph $\Gi$ so that $f^j:e_j\rightarrow \C$ for every $j\leq N$.
+We denote